Kiril-Mordan/reusables/docs/package_auto_assembler.md

 from package_name.package_name import ToBeImported
 ```

-Api description, middleware and run parameters could be provided via optional `yml` file, which for example would look like:
+Api description, middleware and run parameters could be provided via optional `.paa.api.config` file, which for example would look like:

 ```
 DESCRIPTION : {
     'version' : 0.0.0
 }
 MIDDLEWARE : {
-    origin : ['*']
+    allow_origins : ['*']
 }
 RUN : {
  host : 0.0.0.0